KLST Evening Forecast: Saturday June 12th

 Sunday will be very similar, but rather than clear skies some afternoon showers and thunderstorms could be possible; however the greatest chance for storm development will remain to the north of the area.

-Monday the upper level ridge will begin to slide back to the west and temperatures should begin to lighten up meaning a couple degrees cooler and just staying in the 90s for afternoon highs.
+Monday the upper level ridge will begin to slide back to the west and temperatures should begin to lighten up meaning a couple degrees cooler and just staying in the 90s for afternoon highs for the week ahead.